garylirocks/quickrefs/azure-update-manager.markdown

 ## Overview

 - Unlike the legacy version, the new Update Manager does NOT use Log Analytics or Automation Account
-- Utilizes Azure Resource Graph to store information about the patches, reboot requirements, etc
+- Utilizes Azure Resource Graph to store information about the assessment and update results
 - Extension based
   - Works for Arc-enabled Server OS
   - For both Windows and Linux
 - VM level RBAC
+- No support for Windows 10, 11 (you should use Intune instead)
+- Free for Azure VMs, $5 per server per month for Arc-enabled servers

 ## How